Skip to main content

 sig_path = 6

-Acts as sig_path = 5, if level1 was always 1.
+Functions like sig_path = 5, but assumes level1 is always 1.

-• output_level is set like this:
+• output_level is determined as follows:

 • disarm is always zero.